gagle/node-argp/README.md

 		.configuration ({
 			//Wrap lines at 80 columns
 			columns: 80,
-			//If true, the options are emitted before any argument, otherwise the
+			//If true, the options are parsed before the arguments.
+If false, the
-			//options and arguments are emitted in the same order they come
+			//options and arguments are parsed in the same order they come
 			sort: true,
 			//Enable the option -h, --help
 			showHelp: true,